noxthot/ss22_julia_workshop/pages/introduction/functions.md

     $$s_2 = \sum_{v\in V} v$$
 3. Transform these loops into functions `mysum1` and `mysum2`
 4. Test against `V = rand(100_000)` and `s_1 ≈ s_2` (use `\approx + TAB` for ≈)

-Extra: Check the `@inbounds` macro for the first version.

 \solution{
 ```julia